This blog may contain affiliate links. Read our disclosure policy for more info.

 Things to do at Rakaia Gorge

-Rakaia Gorge Walkway – The Rakaia Gorge Walkway is a 10.4-kilometer track that follows the rim of the gorge and takes around 3 to 4 hours to complete.
-This isn’t a must-do hike but is a good off the beaten path trail with very few people.
+Rakaia Gorge Walkway – The Rakaia Gorge Walkway is a 10.4-kilometer (6.5 miles) track that follows the rim of the gorge and takes around 3 to 4 hours to complete.
+This isn’t a must-do hike but its a good off the beaten path trail with very few people.

 2. Mt Hutt Ski Field